 Blueberries are one of the healthiest berries you can eat.
 Not only do these low sugar berries have more antioxidants per serving than almost any other fruit, studies have found that they may help block the growth of tumor cells.
-Combining them with bananas and oats makes a powerhouse smoothie that will keep you full and full of energy for hours, and patty pan squash (a small, saucer-shaped summer squash) provides ample amounts of vitamin C, folate and B-6.
-Easily digestible and naturally fat free, pea protein is a great addition to any smoothie because it’s usually quite easy to digest, even for people with sensitive stomachs.
+Combining them with bananas and pea protein makes a powerhouse smoothie that will keep you full and full of energy for hours, and summer squash provides ample amounts of vitamin C, folate and B-6.

 Coming in at only 20 calories, a small yellow squash has virtually no fat, but a lot of fiber and good, complex carbohydrates.
 It’s also quite a sweet vegetable, and blends seamlessly with the tartness of apple and and blueberries.
 Acai berry powder contains a good percentage of antioxidants and fiber per serving, and walnuts have a nice dose of vitamin E, which is great for glowing skin.

 Figs are sweet and delicate.
 Their tender outer skin can be eaten along with their soft insides.
 Pairing figs with the light flavors of romaine and blueberries ensures that you’ll be able to taste all the subtleties.
 Not only do they tasty, figs contain Pectin, which is a fiber that may help reduce bad (LDL) cholesterol.
 We can dig that!

 Blueberry Nectarine Refresher